 - 1. Entries can be accepted only from member stations of CIRCOM Regional.
-Programmes made by independent producers can be considered only if entered by CIRCOM Regional member stations. - All entries, when submitted, will need confirmation by the CIRCOM representative (National Coordinator) appointed by the national broadcaster of the regional station making the entry.
-If there is no such appointed representative, approval will be considered by the President of the Prix CIRCOM. - 3.
+Programmes made by independent producers can be considered only if entered by CIRCOM Regional member stations. - 2.
+All entries, when submitted, will need confirmation by the CIRCOM representative (National Coordinator) appointed by the national broadcaster of the regional station making the entry.
+If there is no such representative, approval will be considered by the President of the Prix CIRCOM. - 3.
 Each regional station may enter once in EACH of the following categories:

-(1) Documentary, (2) Magazine and News Magazine, (3) Music, (4) Minorities in Society, (5) Video Journalism, (6) Most Original (7) Rising Star, (8) Investigative Journalism (9) Best News Report.
+(1) Documentary, (2) News Programme and Viewer Involvement, (3) Music, (4) Minorities in Society, (5) Video Journalism, (6) Most Original and Innovative (7) Rising Star, (8) Investigative Journalism (9) News Report on a European Issue (10) Entertainment.

-A total of nine category entries may therefore be accepted from any one regional station provided that each entry is in a different category.
-No programme can be entered in more than one category, although single editions of a series may be entered in different categories and it is also possible for relevant parts of programmes entered in one category to appear also in the personal categories of Rising Star and Video Journalism and in Most Original or Best News Report.
+A total of 10 category entries may therefore be accepted from any one regional station provided that each entry is in a different category.

+No programme can be entered in more than one category, although single editions of a series may be entered in different categories.
+It is also possible for relevant parts of programmes entered in one category to appear also in the personal categories of Rising Star and Video Journalism and in the categories of Most Original and Innovative or News Report on a European Issue.

-- 4. Programmes (or items) must have been broadcast for the first time between Saturday 21 March 2015 and the closing date for entries, Friday 11 March 2016, and should not have been entered in Prix CIRCOM 2015. - 5.
+- 4. Programmes (or items) must have been broadcast for the first time between Monday 11 March 2016 and the closing date for entries, Friday 10 March 2017, and should not have been entered in Prix CIRCOM 2016. - 5.
 Programmes must be submitted as broadcast, except for additions required by Rule 7. - 6.
 Each entry must be accompanied by an explanation in English or in French which helps the judges understand more about the reasons for making the programme or entry, the qualities of the programme or entry, the impact the programme or entry has had on the audience and any other factors which support the programme or entry as being worthy of consideration.
 This outline must be no more than 500 words.

-Please note that, to keep entry costs down for stations, it is acceptable that translations into English or French can be based on Google or similar online based systems. - 7.
-Each entry, including those in English, must have full subtitling in English sufficient for the judges to be able to understand what is being said.
+Please note that, to keep entry costs down for stations, it is acceptable that translations into English or French can be based on Google Translate or similar online based systems.

+- 7. Each entry, including those in English, must have full subtitling in English sufficient for the judges to be able to understand what is being said.
 The subtitling need not be of full broadcast quality, nor time code accurate.
-Again, please note it is acceptable that translations into English for subtitling can be based on Google or similar online based systems.
+Again, please note it is acceptable that translations into English for subtitling can be based on Google Translate or similar online based systems.
 Entries without subtitles throughout will be disqualified. - 8.
-The entry forms for programme categories, with outline and support materials, must be delivered by the entry closing date of Friday 11 March 2016. - 9.
-The delivery of video entries is uploading in codec H.264 and the final delivery date is Friday 18 March 2016.
+Entry forms, with outline and support materials, must be delivered by the entry closing date of Friday 10 March 2017. - 9.
+Video entries must be uploaded in codec H.264 by Tuesday 14 March 2017.
 The delivery address is on the web site entry form.
 Confirmation will be given that a video has been received complete. - 10.
-Entrants agree in advance that, should their programme be a category winner (not commended), they permit at least one regional transmission and one repeat of that winning entry by any CIRCOM Regional member station which so wishes within its own region between May 2016 and May 2017 free of any licence or rights payments.
-Further transmissions will be by bilateral agreement with the winning broadcaster.
+Entrants agree in advance that, should their programme be a category winner (winner only, not commended), they permit at least one regional transmission and one repeat of that winning entry by any CIRCOM Regional member station which so wishes within its own region between June 2017 and May 2018 free of any licence or rights payments.
+Further transmissions can be agreed by bilateral negotiation with the winning broadcaster.
 Failure to guarantee such rights clearance will result in disqualification.

-The provision by the winner of an international version, without subtitles, will be required for this purpose and must be delivered to the CIRCOM Secretariat by Friday 27 May 2016.
+The provision by the winner of an international version, without subtitles, will be required for this purpose and must be delivered to the CIRCOM Secretariat by 9 June 2017.